eclipse-oniro-mirrors/vendor_huawei_hdf/README.md

 ## Introduction<a name="section11660541533"></a>

-This repository shows some HDF sample drivers.
+This repository shows driver configuration and platform driver code examples.

 ## Directory Structure<a name="section161941989586"></a>